ColesNicholas/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a Research Scientist at Stanford University and the Director of the [Psychological Science Accelerator](https://psysciacc.org/).
 I conduct research in affective science, research methods, and artificial intelligence.

 In affective science, I seek to understand the social, cognitive, and physiological processes that underlie emotion.
-Much of my research here has focused on examining the extent to which sensoriomotor feedback from the peripheral nervous system (e.g., changes in heart rate, body temperature, and muscle tension) impact the conscious experience of emotion.\
+Much of my research here has focused on examining the extent to which sensoriomotor feedback from the peripheral nervous system (e.g., changes in heart rate and muscle tension) impact the conscious experience of emotion.\
 \
 In research methods, I seek to build research infrastructure that allows researchers to obtain generalizable knowledge about psychological phenomenon.
 In this domain, I (a) direct the Psychological Science Accelerator: a globally distributed consortium of researchers who pool intellectual and material resources to accelerate the accumulation of generalizable knowledge in psychology, (b) co-direct the [Stanford Big Team Science Lab](https://bigteamsciencelab.github.io/), and (c) consult on various big team science projects, like the [Virtual Experience Research Accelerator](https://sreal.ucf.edu/wp-content/uploads/2022/03/vera_summary.pdf).\
 \